compose-spec/compose-spec/05-services.md

 Either specify both ports (`HOST:CONTAINER`), or just the container port.
 In the latter case, the Compose automatically allocates any unassigned host port.

-`HOST:CONTAINER` SHOULD always be specified as a (quoted) string, to avoid conflicts with [yaml base-60 float](https://yaml.org/type/float.html).
+`HOST:CONTAINER` should always be specified as a (quoted) string, to avoid conflicts with [yaml base-60 float](https://yaml.org/type/float.html).

 Samples: